blex-max/apb-pileup-browser/README.md

 ╰                                                                                                                             ╯
 ```

 A basic text screencap of the TUI - explanatory notes are in CAPITALS.
-The real TUI has richer, more readable styling.
 `=` matches the reference, `-` is a deletion, and a ring over a base marks an insertion, displayed beneath at `^`.
+The real TUI has richer, more readable styling which copy-pasting does not preserve.

 Advantages:
 - Immediately available in the terminal; no spinning up a genome browser instance or navigating a web UI.